 Since confronting

 about her viral “essay” others have lasered in on her conduct in a way that, unfortunately, misses the greater issue.
-It’s not just about her using Generative AI—but the fact she uses Generative AI as a laundering service to lift the work of others.The optics of Tyler googling essays about “AI” and “taste” and prompting the results into Chat-GPT is far less juicy than a rising Tiktok influencer copying and pasting someone else’s essay into their notes app to publish it on their own Substack because, whoopsie, they forgot!
-So there’s unlikely to be a platform-wide outcry recognising Tyler’s plagiarism.
+It’s not just about her usage of Generative AI but how she’s used it as a laundering service to lift the work of others.The optics of Tyler googling essays about “AI” and “taste” and prompting the results into Chat-GPT is far less juicy than a rising Tiktok influencer copying and pasting someone else’s essay into their notes app then publishing it on their own Substack because, whoopsie, they forgot!

-Perhaps, I lack the clout—or my assertions are too flimsy to summon a Substack mob to distaste, boycott or pitchforks.
-Just as it was impossible for Waheed to prove Kaur was sucking the spiritual essence from her Tumblr contemporaries—it’s impossible for anyone to prove Tyler lifted Veldenberg’s essay and ran it through Chat-GPT without a subpoena of her laptop.
+I lack the clout to nail the coffin shut.
+Or perhaps my assertions are too flimsy to summon a Substack mob towards boycott and pitchforks.
+Just as it was impossible for Waheed to prove Kaur was sucking the spiritual essence from her Tumblr contemporaries—it’s impossible for anyone to prove that Tyler lifted Veldenberg’s essay and ran it through Chat-GPT without a subpoena of her laptop.

 We go through this cycle every time a tool shows up that makes something faster, cheaper, or more accessible.
 The establishment mocks it.
 Then fears it.
 Then tries to regulate it.
 Then adopts it.
 Then pretends they loved it all along.
 It’s never really about the tool.